PC-Write: Overview

 While Quicksoft distributed copies of PC-Write for $10, the company encouraged users to make copies of the program for others in an early example of shareware.
 Quicksoft asked those who liked PC-Write to send it $75.
 The sum provided a printed manual (notable for its many pictures of cats, drawn by Megan Dana-Wallace), telephone technical support, source code, and a registration number that the user entered into his copy of the program.
 If anyone else paid the company $75 to purchase an already-registered copy of the software, the company paid a $25 commission back to the original registrant, and then issued a new number to the new buyer, thereby giving a financial incentive for buyers to distribute and promote the software.

-A configuration file allowed customizing PC-Write, including remapping the keyboard.
-Later versions of the registered (paid for) version of the program included a thesaurus (which was not shareware) along with the editor.
-In addition, there was vocabulary available in other languages, such as in German.
-Utilities were also provided to convert PC-Write files to and from other file formats that were common at the time.
-One limitation of the software was its inability to print directly from memory - because the print function was a separate subprogram, a document must be saved to a file before it could be printed.
+A configuration file allows customizing PC-Write, including remapping the keyboard.
+Later versions of the registered (paid for) version of the program include a thesaurus (which was not shareware) along with the editor.
+In addition, there is vocabulary available in other languages, such as in German.
+Utilities are provided to convert PC-Write files to and from other contemporary file formats.
+One limitation of the software is its inability to print directly from memory; because the print function was a separate subprogram, a document must be saved to a file before it can be printed.

+PC-Write was reportedly still selling well in 1988, with more than 27,000 registered users paying $1.5 million a year.
 Bob Wallace found that running Quicksoft used so much of his time he could not improve the PC-Write software.
 In early 1991, he sold the firm to another Microsoft alumnus, Leo Nikora, the original product manager for Windows 1.0 (1983–1985).
 Wallace returned to full programming and an updated version of PC-Write was released in June 1991.